Mammaplasty: Risks

-Breast cancer and mammaplasty
+Breast cancer and reconstructive mammaplasty

 Research has indicated that breast reduction surgery, for women who are at high risk for breast cancer, may serve as an effective primary prevention strategy for tackling breast cancer and is not shown to increase chances of the breast cancer coming back or making it harder to check this through a mammography.
-As opposed to mastectomy, therapeutic mammoplasty has emerged as way to address breast cancer in women with larger breasts and where early breast cancer is detected, this helps align with the cosmetic needs of the person in question and has positive health benefits as well.
+As opposed to mastectomy, therapeutic mammoplasty has emerged as a way to address breast cancer in women with larger breasts and where early breast cancer is detected, this helps align with the cosmetic needs of the person in question and has positive health benefits as well.

 Many reports have also addressed the relationship between breast cancer and augmentation mammaplasty using implants.
 Most of them report that there is no increased rate of breast cancer in patients with augmentation mammaplasty.
 On the contrary, several studies have reported that the rate of breast cancer is actually lower in patients with augmentation mammaplasty.
 These studies argue that the lower incidence rate of breast cancer is probably due to the lower calorie intake of patients who wish to have augmentation mammaplasty.
 These patients, being on the thinner side, do not have a tendency toward breast cancer.

 A concern for breast cancer survivors can be the physical appearance of their breasts after the surgical procedures required to cure breast cancer in several cases.
 Reconstructive mammaplasty is breast reconstruction that is done after mastectomy to give the breasts an appearance that is more normal/familiar.
 Some factors that are considered before deciding whether such surgery would be apt are the size and shape of the breasts before operation, the amount of tissue remaining after the mastectomy, chance of the cancer returning, and what the mastectomy scar looks like and where it is.
 Mammoplasty has also evolved as a way for women to address physical changes that mastectomy brings about to their bodies.
 Surgery to reconstruct the breasts can be started along with the mastectomy or after the body has healed from the mastectomy.

 Mammograms in general are not performed on reconstructed breasts that have had implants, it is recommended that a woman who has had a breast implant let the radiology technician know of it, before a mammogram, as special steps may be necessary for ensuring correct results and not causing harm to the implant.